Wofi/ya_submod/README.md

 please enjoy.

 features
-- make sol invicta feminist
+- made sol invicta feminist
-- add endgame decision and religious head
+- sol invicta rulers who own tenochtitlan and two other holy sites may decide the future of the faith...
-- sol invicta heresy w/ bloodline
+- a new heresy which might appear by event
-- judged by zun event chain
+- ported judged by zun event chain from vanilla

 new features
-- ported matriarchal deposition war cb
+- added holy fury's matriarchal deposition CB to gaian, sol invicta, and CoE
-- ported gaian anti-agnatic event
+- priestesses of erendira will now ask you to change your succession law if it's agnatic (ported from AtEFF event gaian.10)

 future
-- incan offmap empire?
+- tawantinsuyu?
-- inti-inspired faith?
+- inti?
-- third path for sol?
+- a third way?
-- Lucifer?
+- lucifer?